 Government

 City Council elections were held on a Tuesday after the first Monday in March in odd-numbered years until the 2017 election.
-Effective with the 2020 California Primary election, it will be held on a Tuesday after the first Monday in March of even-numbered years.
+Effective with the 2020 California Primary election, they are held on a Tuesday after the first Monday in March of even-numbered years.
 The Mayor is elected to a two-year term, City Council members are elected to a four-year term and elected at-large.

 The city mayor is[when?]
 Robert Gonzales.[35][36]